Skip to main content

 When you are convicted of a traffic violation, the court notifies the Department of Motor Vehicles (DMV), who does the following:

-• Issues an order requiring the successful completion of a driver improvement clinic, if applicable; and
+• Issues an order requiring the successful completion of a driver improvement clinic, if applicable.

 • Notifies your insurance company upon request.